umairali57280/Fake-News-Detection-/Fake-News-Detector/venv/readme.md

-## The files are uploaded as .zip because of larger size
+## The files are uploaded as .rar because of larger size